Your loved one’s transfer to a transitional care hospital can be an important step toward recovery from a serious illness or accident.

 The most common hospital setting in America is one that provides short-term acute care for patients with pressing health issues – emergencies or surgeries brought on by illness or an accident.
 The immediate goal is to stabilize the patient and begin the recovery process.
 But for many of these patients, a quick recovery is unrealistic.
 They need continued care.
 That’s where a transitional care hospital comes in.

-Transitional care hospitals offer aggressive, medically complex care, intensive care and short-term rehabilitation.
+Transitional care hospitals offer aggressive, medically complex care, intensive care and

 Certified as long-term acute care hospitals and licensed as acute care hospitals, Kindred Transitional Care Hospitals are unique in their ability to care for critically ill patients who require specialized and goal-directed care over an extended recovery time.
 We have an additional Medicare certification that supports a length of stay measured in weeks as compared to the typical five-day stay for patients in traditional hospitals.